rymend/MSFTImagineArchive/400 - Image Classification with MMLSpark/1 - Ingest/readme.md

 	_Running load.py_

 1. Wait for the run to complete and confirm that it completed successfully.
-It will probably take several minutes to run since it downloads a few hundred images and hashes them.
+It will probably take several minutes to run the first time since a Docker container image has to be built from a remote base image.

 	![Successful run](Images/run-completed.png)